brainandforce/Electrum.jl/README.md

 The current development state is kept in the `main` branch, and the most recent stable version is the head of the `release` branch.
-Specific releases for a minor version may be found by suffixing the minor version with `/release`: for instance, `0.1/release` contains the latest release version in the 0.1 series (currently 0.1.26).
+Specific releases for a minor version may be found by suffixing the minor version with `/release`: for instance, `0.1/release` contains the latest release version in the 0.1 series (there are no current releases).

 ## Current features

 * Reading of common file formats:
      + abinit potential, density, and wavefunction outputs from versions 7.10.5 and 8.10.4
-     + abinit HGH pseudopotentials
      + LAMMPS atomic position data
      + VASP POSCAR, WAVECAR, DOSCAR, and PROCAR
      + XCrysDen XSF